yagoferrer/gulp-angular-modules/README.md

 gulp.task("default", function() {

     var options = {
-        name: "ng-inject", // The name of the module to use in your main Angular.js file.
+        name: "ng-inject", // The name of the module to use in your main Angular.js
         modules: ['ui.router'] // Any extra modules that you want to include.
     };